raymondworkshop/old.myblog/_posts/2016-04-03-team-skills.md

 #### [Updating](http://prose.io/#muyun/muyun.github.io/edit/master/_posts/2016-04-03-team-skills.md)

 * have a good relationship with your boss
+  - the clues in the submitter’s style and communications behaviour instead - indications that the person has been in their shoes

+  - The right attitude is helpful, respectful of the maintainer’s time, quietly confident but unassuming

   - on time
   - know your manager's communication style and methods
     + ask his preferred way of communication and delivery of requirements